robinovitch61/wander/README.md

 The `scripts/dev.sh` script watches the source code and rebuilds the app on changes using [entr](https://github.com/eradman/entr).

-Run `./wander` to run the built app.
+`wander` runs the built app.
+You must rerun it on rebuild.

 If the `WANDER_DEBUG` environment variable is set to `true`, the `dev.Debug(s string)` function outputs logs to `wander.log`.